 It seems to have been created as an accompaniment instrument, Caccini’s songs being an exemplar.
 Here is Caccini’s most famous song, “Amarilli, mia bella”.
 The theorbist would be expected to play the indicated bass notes, and improvise chords and runs based on the figured numbers above the bass notes.

-But soon odd fellows started writing solo music for the instrument, some of it very advanced, imaginative and virtuosic, among them Alessandro Piccinini, Girolamo Kapsberger, and later in France, Robert de Visée.
+Soon odd fellows started writing solo music for the 14c instrument, some of it very advanced, imaginative and virtuosic, among them Alessandro Piccinini, Girolamo Kapsberger, and later in France, Robert de Visée.

 My theorbo – by Jiri Cepelak